-Specific pecuniary bequests or devises (cash gifts) under the will or trust are often paid within one year of the date of death.
+Specific pecuniary bequests or devises (cash gifts) under the will or trust are often paid close to one year from the date of death.
 Interest begins to accrue on the gifts after the first anniversary of the decedent's death.

 Notify beneficiaries of tax cost basis of inherited property if applicable.

 Creditors may file claims against the estate up to one year from the decedent's death.